derekmerck/OrthancDocker/README.md

 This repo is a fork of Jodogne's [OrthancDocker](https://github.com/jodogne/OrthancDocker) project.
 The `xarch` branch creates cross-architecture Docker images for the most recent default/mainline release version of Orthanc.
 These images are manifested per modern Docker.io guidelines so that an appropriately architected image can be will automatically selected for a given tag depending on the pulling architecture.

-This repo also creates a "self-configuring" orthanc image, motivated by the [OsimisDocker](https://osimis.atlassian.net/wiki/spaces/OKB/pages/26738689/How+to+use+osimis+orthanc+Docker+images) environment-variable-based configurator.
-The `orthanc-confd` image is based on `orthanc-plugins` and uses [confd][] to generate an appropriate configuration file from environment variables at startup.
-It can also create a postgres database for itself if needed, and it includes a modern Docker container "healthcheck" attribute that regularly checks connectivity on 8042.
+This repo also creates a "self-configuring" orthanc image, `orthanc-confd`, motivated by the [OsimisDocker](https://osimis.atlassian.net/wiki/spaces/OKB/pages/26738689/How+to+use+osimis+orthanc+Docker+images) environment-variable-based configurator.

+- Based on the cross-architecture `orthanc-plugins` image
+- Uses [confd][] to generate an appropriate `orthanc.json` configuration file from environment variables at startup
+- Creates a postgres database for itself if needed
+- Provides simple route forwarding to other Orthanc peers and DICOM modalities
+- Includes a modern Docker container "healthcheck" attribute that regularly checks connectivity on 8042

+Futher movitivated by the OsirisDocker project, this repo also creates an "osimis-webviewer" orthanc image, `orthanc-wbv`.

+- Based on `orthanc-confd`
+- Includes the very useful webviewer plugin from the Osimis Orthanc project
+- _ONLY_ built for `amd64` architectures, because the binary is copied directly from the Osimis webviewer image

 [confd]: https://github.com/kelseyhightower/confd